surister/blog/content/blog/ingesting-parquet-cratedb.md

 </pre>
 ::

-If you are curious about how far CrateDB can go, here you have the results of rayon with a couple of smaller tweaks, these tweaks are on server side, we disabled replicas and set refresh time to 0.
+If you are curious about how far CrateDB can go, these are the results of rayon with a couple of smaller tweaks, these tweaks are on the server side, we disabled replicas and set refresh time to 0.

 Results